How to Grow Mammoth Sunflowers

 Temperature and Humidity

-Mammoth sunflowers thrive in temperatures between 70-78°F and are best suited for USDA hardiness zones 3-9.
+The ideal temperatures to grow mammoth sunflowers are between 70-78°F, as they are best suited for USDA hardiness zones 3-9.
 They prefer warm conditions and can tolerate moderate humidity.

 Read more

-Protect young plants from late frosts and avoid extreme temperature fluctuations.
-Consistent warmth and proper air circulation help them grow strong and tall.
+You need to protect young plants from late frosts and avoid extreme temperature fluctuations.
+Consistent warmth and proper air circulation will help them grow strong and tall.

 Read more